julian-khan/responsive-restaurant-website/README.md

 Although this project can be improved, it demonstrates the application of what I have learned in my Master of Information Technology degree to date and the independent learning that I have undertaken by completing The Odin Project and reading the Mozilla MDN documentation.

-Please let me know if you have any feedback - I would appreciate input on how I can improve my software engineering skills.
+Please let me know if you have any feedback.
+I would appreciate input on how I can improve my software engineering skills.

 Yours faithfully